igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 Sometimes I pressed 2 for Spanish in the USCIS phone line.
 Maybe there'd be less traffic.
 Maybe it'd be easier to tug at the heartstrings of my fellow Latin Americans.

 I learned which Church wards were close to the USCIS office in Missouri, and got in touch with their bishops.
-Maybe there were members in those wards who worked for USCIS and could pull strings for us.
+Maybe there were members in those wards who worked for USCIS and could intercede for us.

 I even pestered USCIS employees on their social media accounts after doing some online sleuthing.